 Walking for Ataxia is one man’s mission to complete the Heysen Trail, while fundraising and creating awareness for Friedreich’s Ataxia research.
 We will be following Nick across his 4 month journey as he prepares and walks the Heysen Trail.

 Nick suffers from a rare debilitating disease called Friedreich’s Ataxia or commonly known as FA.
 FA leads to loss of muscle co-ordination, fatigue, vision and hearing loss, slurred speech, diabetes, scoliosis and serious heart conditions.

-Nick was planning to walk on June 5th when the unexpected happened.
+Nick was planning to walk on June 5th 2017 when the unexpected happened.
 He started to feel soreness in his lower back at the start of March.
-This pain increased and it turns out Nick has re-bulged his L4/5 disc once again.
-Nick will undergo surgery on the 16th of May to repair this.
-His walk will now be pushed to 2018 and he will concrete walking dates once he starts his recovery.
-This is just another set back in Nick’s journey and it hasn’t dampened his resolve to complete the trail.
+This pain increased and it turns out Nick had re-bulged his L4/5 disc once again.
+Nick had to undergo surgery on the 16th of May to repair this.
+NICK IS CURRENTLY WORKING WITH A SPINAL CLINIC IN ADELAIDE TO DEVELOP THE STRENGTH HE NEEDS TO COMPLETE THE HEYSEN TRAIL.
+HE WILL SOON BE RELEASING A WALKING DATE ONCE HE UNDERGOES HIS TREATMENT.